Jane Swift: ‘Being a living wage employer isn’t about ticking the box’

 Ultimately, the charity hopes that everyone working in the market, not just its own staff, will be able to enjoy the same sense of security these provide.

 Swift says: “We’ve started to work with our traders as part of our food policy.
-They’ve all committed to paying the London living wage and do that as part of the application to get a place here.
+New traders are committed to paying the London living wage and do that as part of the application to get a place here.

-“We’ve taken that next step further to say: ‘If you’re already doing it, it’s a prerequisite to be able to trade here.’
-We started doing this in the early part of the year and we’ve now got 33 of our traders that have got their living wage accreditation.
+“We’ve taken that next step further to say: ‘It's something we're looking for from everyone who trades here.’
+We started doing this in the early part of the year and there are now 33 traders that have their living wage accreditation.
 Some of them are starting to look at their living hours.”

-Swift concedes that it is not always easy to convince traders to become accredited, with some refusing to do it.
+Swift concedes that it is not always easy to convince traders to become accredited, and some face unexpected challenges during the process.

 “Because it’s still fairly early days, we’re working hand in hand with the traders to get them to understand that it’s not an onerous process.
 We’ve created detailed, frequently asked questions to bust any myths,” she says.